-The course deals with the major topics and issues related to organizational theory that helps the student in understanding and analyzing organizations.
-This course examines what an organization is and how it functions, why organizations exist, and what objectives do they pursue.
+The course provides students with the advanced knowledge related to organizational theory that helps the student in understanding and analyzing organizations.
+This course examines what an organization is and how it functions, why organizations exist, and what objectives they pursue.
 It also review issues related to the life cycle of organizations: how do they grow and survive.
 The environment in which the organization operates is another important topic.
 Additionally, the course includes theories and practical information about different types of organizational structures, organizational change, organizational culture and innovation within organizations.